meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 46. What hormones participate in fluid conservation in the body?
 What role do they play?
 	1. <mark class="hltr-yellow">ADH and aldosterone and angiotensin</mark>
 	2. ADH tells kidneys to lower excretion to increase (or maintain) blood volume
-	3. aldosterone and angiotensin ar
+	3. aldosterone and angiotensin are produced by the adrenal glands and tells kidneys to conserve sodium and water
 47. Is thirst a good indicator of hydration status?
 Why or why not?
+	1. no
 48. What are symptoms of dehydration/heat exhaustion/stroke?
+	1. wah faint moment
 49. Can a person consume too much water?
+50.
-50. What is the difference between intracellular and extracellular fluid?
+51. What is the difference between intracellular and extracellular fluid?
-51. What are the functions of sodium?
+52. What are the functions of sodium?
-52. What are high sodium food sources?
+53. What are high sodium food sources?
-53. What are examples of low sodium foods?
+54. What are examples of low sodium foods?
-54. What are the functions of potassium?
+55. What are the functions of potassium?
-55. List three sources of dietary potassium?
+56. List three sources of dietary potassium?
-56. Who is at risk for potassium deficiency?
+57. Who is at risk for potassium deficiency?
-57. Who is at risk for high blood potassium levels?
+58. Who is at risk for high blood potassium levels?
-58. What are strategies to reduce the risk of developing hypertension?
+59. What are strategies to reduce the risk of developing hypertension?
-59. Which foods have the highest water content.
+60. Which foods have the highest water content.
-60. What do vitamins A, C, and E function as?
+61. What do vitamins A, C, and E function as?
-61. How does antioxidant work in the body?
+62. How does antioxidant work in the body?
-62. What is oxidative stress?
+63. What is oxidative stress?
-63. What is a free radical and why are free radicals thought to be harmful to the body?
+64. What is a free radical and why are free radicals thought to be harmful to the body?
-64. What environmental factors promote oxidative stress from free radicals?
+65. What environmental factors promote oxidative stress from free radicals?
-65. DNA damage by free radicals sets the stage for what chronic diseases?
+66. DNA damage by free radicals sets the stage for what chronic diseases?
-66. Why are cell membranes susceptible to free radical damage?
+67. Why are cell membranes susceptible to free radical damage?
-67. What are the best dietary choices to improve the body’s defense against free radicals?
+68. What are the best dietary choices to improve the body’s defense against free radicals?
-68. What fat-soluble vitamin serves as an antioxidant in cell membranes?
+69. What fat-soluble vitamin serves as an antioxidant in cell membranes?
-69. What are phytochemicals?
+70. What are phytochemicals?
-70. Three functions of phytochemicals?
+71. Three functions of phytochemicals?
-71. List three function of zinc?
+72. List three function of zinc?
-72. List three food sources of zinc?
+73. List three food sources of zinc?
-73. What are the consequences of zinc deficiency?
+74. What are the consequences of zinc deficiency?
-74. What are the functions of vitamin A?
+75. What are the functions of vitamin A?
-75. What are the consequences and causes of vitamin A deficiency?
+76. What are the consequences and causes of vitamin A deficiency?
 Toxicity?
-76. List two rich food sources of carotenoids?
+77. List two rich food sources of carotenoids?
-77. List three functions of vitamin C?
+78. List three functions of vitamin C?
-78. What are the consequences of Vitamin C deficiency?
+79. What are the consequences of Vitamin C deficiency?
-79. List two rich food sources of vitamin C?
+80. List two rich food sources of vitamin C?
-80. What are the primary functions of vitamin E?
+81. What are the primary functions of vitamin E?
-81. What is the primary source of vitamin E?
+82. What is the primary source of vitamin E?
-82. What minerals are involved in bone health?
+83. What minerals are involved in bone health?
-83. What is hydroxyapatite?
+84. What is hydroxyapatite?
-84. What biological factors impact bone health?
+85. What biological factors impact bone health?
-85. What lifestyle factors impact bone health (i.e. high protein intake)?
+86. What lifestyle factors impact bone health (i.e. high protein intake)?
-86. What are the functions of calcium?
+87. What are the functions of calcium?
-87. What interferes with calcium absorption?
+88. What interferes with calcium absorption?
-88. What are the key functions of phosphorus beyond bone health?
+89. What are the key functions of phosphorus beyond bone health?
-89. What are the primary food sources of phosphorus?
+90. What are the primary food sources of phosphorus?
-90. What is the biologically active form of vitamin D?
+91. What is the biologically active form of vitamin D?
-91. What are three functions of vitamin D?
+92. What are three functions of vitamin D?
-92. How do parathyroid hormone (PTH) and calcitonin work together to maintain balanced calcium levels in the bloodstream?
+93. How do parathyroid hormone (PTH) and calcitonin work together to maintain balanced calcium levels in the bloodstream?
 What is calcitonin’s role?
-93. List the risk factors that impair vitamin D status?
+94. List the risk factors that impair vitamin D status?
-94. How is vitamin D converted to its active form?
+95. How is vitamin D converted to its active form?
 What organs are involved?
-95. Food sources of vitamin D?
+96. Food sources of vitamin D?
-96. What is vitamin D deficiency called in children and in adults?
+97. What is vitamin D deficiency called in children and in adults?
-97. What are the key functions of magnesium other than bone health?
+98. What are the key functions of magnesium other than bone health?
-98. What plant sources are rich in magnesium?
+99. What plant sources are rich in magnesium?
-99. How is thiamin involved in energy metabolism?
+100. How is thiamin involved in energy metabolism?
-100. What is the thiamin-deficiency disease called?
+101. What is the thiamin-deficiency disease called?
-101. What are the major sources of thiamin?
+102. What are the major sources of thiamin?
-102. How is riboflavin involved in energy metabolism?
+103. How is riboflavin involved in energy metabolism?
-103. What are the symptoms associated with riboflavin deficiency?
+104. What are the symptoms associated with riboflavin deficiency?
-104. How is niacin involved in energy metabolism?
+105. How is niacin involved in energy metabolism?
-105. The niacin-deficiency disease is known as?
+106. The niacin-deficiency disease is known as?
-106. What two B vitamins are critical to red blood cell synthesis?
+107. What two B vitamins are critical to red blood cell synthesis?
-107. What is anemia?
+108. What is anemia?
 What are the different types, their causes, and their symptoms?
-108. What is hemostasis?
+109. What is hemostasis?
-109. What are the functions of vitamin K?
+110. What are the functions of vitamin K?
-110. What are the major food sources of vitamin K?
+111. What are the major food sources of vitamin K?
-111. List two functions of folate (vitamin B9)?
+112. List two functions of folate (vitamin B9)?
-112. How can maternal folate deficiency impact a fetus?
+113. How can maternal folate deficiency impact a fetus?
-113. List three food sources of folate?
+114. List three food sources of folate?
-114. What are the functions of vitamin B12?
+115. What are the functions of vitamin B12?
-115. What compounds or factors can interfere with the absorption of vitamin B12?
+116. What compounds or factors can interfere with the absorption of vitamin B12?
-116. What are the food sources of vitamin B12?
+117. What are the food sources of vitamin B12?
-117. How can a strict vegan find reliable sources of vitamin B12?
+118. How can a strict vegan find reliable sources of vitamin B12?
-118. What special compound is required for B12 absorption?
+119. What special compound is required for B12 absorption?
-119. List three functions of iron?
+120. List three functions of iron?
-120. What are heme and nonheme iron?
+121. What are heme and nonheme iron?
-121. What can you do to enhance your absorption of nonheme iron?
+122. What can you do to enhance your absorption of nonheme iron?
-122. What is hemoglobin?
+123. What is hemoglobin?
 Why is iron important in this part of the red blood cell?
-123. Which micronutrient deficiencies and toxicities can cause fetal malformations?
+124. Which micronutrient deficiencies and toxicities can cause fetal malformations?
-124. Characterize fetal development during each trimester – don’t drive yourself crazy, think of one or two big things that happen in each trimester.
+125. Characterize fetal development during each trimester – don’t drive yourself crazy, think of one or two big things that happen in each trimester.
-125. What conditions affect pregnancy outcomes negatively?
+126. What conditions affect pregnancy outcomes negatively?
-126. What dietary practices can be harmful to a fetus?
+127. What dietary practices can be harmful to a fetus?
 What are the consequences?
-127. What nutrition-related conditions do pregnant women experience and what are the treatments?
+128. What nutrition-related conditions do pregnant women experience and what are the treatments?
-128. Are there important nutrients for pregnancy and lactation?
+129. Are there important nutrients for pregnancy and lactation?
 If so, what are they?
-129. What are the benefits of breastfeeding for mothers?
+130. What are the benefits of breastfeeding for mothers?
-130. What is the growth and body mass trajectory for infants?
+131. What is the growth and body mass trajectory for infants?
-131. How is failure to thrive defined?
+132. How is failure to thrive defined?
-132. Describe infant nutrient needs over time.
+133. Describe infant nutrient needs over time.
-133. What special vitamin and mineral needs do infants have?
+134. What special vitamin and mineral needs do infants have?
-134. How does breastfeeding benefit an infant?
+135. How does breastfeeding benefit an infant?
-135. How do you compress morbidity?
+136. How do you compress morbidity?
-136. When does physical decline begin in adults?
+137. When does physical decline begin in adults?
-137. What are the risk factors for dehydration in older adults?
+138. What are the risk factors for dehydration in older adults?
-138. What are the benefits of physical activity for older adults?
+139. What are the benefits of physical activity for older adults?
-139. What are risk factors for loss of bone mass?
+140. What are risk factors for loss of bone mass?
-140. What are the nutritional conditions related to aging and how do you prevent them?
+141. What are the nutritional conditions related to aging and how do you prevent them?
 # Midterm Content
 ## American Diet
 American diet has increased sodium, carbohydrate, fat and protein intake while not meeting the dietary fiber needs nor some other essential micronutrients.